Case Study · Anonymized profile

 Is this a real client?
 No. This is an anonymized composite profile drawn from corridor patterns across Swiss medtech holdings entering the United States.
 No single client is named, no leaked numbers are published, and no neighborhood-level location is used.

 Why anonymized?
 GMA publishes case studies only after explicit client opt-in.
-Until that opt-in is secured, profiles are written as anonymized composites so the structural pattern is readable without exposing client identity, contract terms, or regulated submission detail.
+Until that opt-in is secured, profiles are written as anonymized composites so the structural pattern is clear without exposing client identity, contract terms, or regulated submission detail.

 If a US hospital pilot has surfaced an MDR-to-FDA gap, describe the file.

-Start the conversation
+Start the inquiry

-Start the conversation
+Start the inquiry